Creation Of The 15th Amendment

 The first major step came with the passage of the Civil Rights Act of 1866, which guaranteed citizenship regardless of race, color, or previous slavery or involuntary servitude.
 Though President Andrew Johnson had vetoed the bill, Congress got enough votes to override his veto, the first time this ever happened in US history.
 To ensure that this law was enacted, Congress also proposed the 14th Amendment, which was passed in 1868.

 Under these new laws, African Americans were allowed to vote, but little was done to enforce or encourage that.
-Some states still did not allow them to vote, and in many cases, Union Army soldiers needed to present to protect them.
+Some states still did not allow them to vote, and in many cases, Union Army soldiers needed to be present to protect them.

 Then in 1869, Republicans in Congress were in a lame-duck session (meeting after the Democrats were elected but before their term began) and sought to pass an amendment to protect black suffrage.
 During that session, several different proposals were submitted and rejected.
 Ultimately, a House and Senate conference committee submitted a proposal banning voter restriction based on “race, color, or previous condition of servitude.”
 It didn’t mention poll taxes or the right of African Americans to hold office in the hopes of gaining wider support.